 - The Johns Hopkins Evidence-Based Practice Center, Eric B. Bass MD, MPH, and Karen Robinson PhD, Directors.
 The Evidence-based Practice Center, established in 1997, is supported by the Effective Healthcare Program of the Agency for Healthcare Research and Quality (AHRQ).
 The mission of the Center is to conduct systematic reviews and meta-analyses on important topics in clinical medicine and public health.
 The Center also identifies future research needs in topic areas, and helps to develop enhanced systematic review methodologies.
 To date, the Center has published 76 reports, including systematic comparative effectiveness reviews, as well as reports on future research needs and methodologic issues.
 The Center’s projects have led to over 120 peer-reviewed journal articles, of which 8 have been cited more than 100 times in the medical literature.

 - Patient safety.
 Albert Wu has conducted studies on the handling of adverse events and improving patient safety since 1990.
 Some of these projects have focused on disclosing adverse events to patients and their families, and supporting health care workers who are “second victims” of stressful patient related incidents.
 Additional projects conducted by Jill Marsteller, Sydney Dy and others have focused on developing and implementing safety reporting systems, developing indicators of quality and safety, and evaluating initiatives to reduce health care acquired infections.

-Today CHSOR has 31 primary and 26 affiliated faculty from all JHU divisions who continue research in these areas, with an increasing focus on studies of the quality of care, shared decision making and patient-centered outcomes research.
-There are also 28 research support staff and 12 administrative staff.
+Today CHSOR has 30 primary and 26 affiliated faculty from all JHU divisions who continue research in these areas, with an increasing focus on studies of the quality of care, shared decision making and patient-centered outcomes research.
+There are also 24 research support staff and 4 administrative staff members.